fatualux/Bash_Scripts/doc/converter.md

 - Scale Images: Allows you to resize images.
 - Images to Video: Converts images to video.
 - Video to Frames: Extracts frames from a video.
-- Invert Frames: Inverts the colors of a video.
+- Invert Frames: Inverts the sequence of the frames in a video.
 - Detect Framerate: Detects the framerate of a video.